Dec 21, 2022 Do I Have PTSD?

 Connect with Susan Delia Counseling Services today to get started with a provider who might be the perfect fit for you.
 Reach out on our website to get started.

 Delia Counseling Services provides quality therapy for individual adults and teens 13 years and older who are struggling with anxiety, depression, grief and loss, relationship concerns, and life transitions.
-We serve solution-focused therapy clients online in Florida and online and in-person in Yakima, Washington area including zip codes 98902 and 98901 and beyond.
+We serve solution-focused therapy clients and provide PTSD treatment online in Florida and online and in-person in Yakima, Washington area including zip codes 98902 and 98901 and beyond.